 Adopting this concept, Patrika Gate is inspired by the old architectural legacies.
 The facade is inspired by the traditional architecture and features Jharokhas, Pols, Pavilions, and Chhatris.
 Look closely, and you can clearly recall some of the prominent buildings of Jaipur like Hawa Mahal, Jaipur City Palace, and a few temples.

-Each architectural element and design is unique and not repeated.
+Each architectural element and design in the gate is unique and not repeated.
 It makes for a remarkable place for the architecture students and art lovers to visit for inspiration.

 The building facade is pink in color which is many shades lighter than the famous Jaipur pink- terracotta pink.
+Golden color is also used to highlight some areas of the facade.
 The facade is flanked by figures of elephants, horses, and soldiers.
 These are important elements associated with the valor of the princely states of Rajasthan.
 Battles and wars comprise an integral part of the history of princely Rajput states.

-Looking at the architecture of the Patrika Gate, it is evident that architects have devoted a lot of time to arrive at the final design.
-It is hard for a layman to understand the painstaking efforts required to design this masterpiece.
+Looking at the architecture of the Patrika Gate, it is evident architect has devoted a lot of time to arrive at the final design.
+It is hard for a layman to comprehend the painstaking efforts required to design this masterpiece.